-- 68. Under the Option Agreement, the Buyer will be responsible at their own expense for preparing a condition report of the object (the "first condition report") before the Option Agreement is signed by the parties.
-Owners will have 10 Business Days to agree to the first condition report.
-If the Owner does not agree with the first condition report, the parties must jointly instruct an independent third party to prepare a further report (the independent condition report).
-If the parties are unable to agree on the identity of the independent third party, the agreement provides for the President of the Law Society of England and Wales to nominate a suitable third party. - 69.
-A further condition report (the "second condition report") shall be prepared by the Buyer, after exercising the Option, but before completion of the sale.
+68. Under the Option Agreement, the Buyer will be responsible at their own expense for preparing a condition report of the object (the "first condition report") before the

+Option Agreement is signed by the parties.
+This must be sent to the owner on or before the fifth day of the 15 Business Day consideration period.
+Owners will then have 10 Business Days to agree to the first condition report and grant the Option.
+If the owner does not agree with the first condition report, the parties must jointly instruct an independent third party to prepare a further report (the independent condition report).
+If the parties are unable to agree on the identity of the independent third party, the agreement provides for the President of the Law Society of England and Wales to nominate a suitable third party.

+69. A further condition report (the "second condition report") shall be prepared by the Buyer, after exercising the Option, but before completion of the sale.
 If the second condition report shows that the object has sustained damage since the first condition report (or the independent condition report as applicable) was prepared, then a reduction will be made to the purchase price the amount of such reduction to be determined by an independent third party agreed by the Buyer and Seller (or, in the absence of such agreement, to be nominated by the President of the Law Society).
 Alternatively, where the object has sustained damage, the Buyer can revoke their exercise of the Option, either immediately or when the purchase price reduction has been determined, and the export licence will normally be granted.